– [Aaron] Hey, we’reAaron and Jennifer Smith with Marriage after God.

 – [Jennifer] Helping you cultivate an extraordinary marriage.

-(upbeat music) Welcome to the Marriage After God podcast where we believe thatmarriage was meant for more than just happily ever after.
+(electronic dance music) Welcome to the Marriage after God podcast, where we believe thatmarriage was meant for more than just happily ever after.

 – [Jennifer] I’m Jennifer, also known as Unveiled Wife.